AlexTaguchi/face-extraction/README.md

 # face-extraction
-Extract face landmarks from images or webcam video
+Extract the skin region of faces from photos